 - Eggs may be laid at as young as 8 months old, and take ~6 weeks to hatch.

-- The largest brood was 65 and a result of self-fertilization, with only one individual noticeably falling behind the other's growth.
+- The largest brood was 65 and a result of self-fertilization, with only one individual falling noticeably behind the others' growth.

 Morphology